Shepseskaf-ankh

 The burial place of Shepseskaf-ankh was discovered at Abusir.
 It is a mastaba with eight burial shafts.
-The mastaba measures 21/90 × 11.50 m.
-It is still to about 1.6 m high.
+The mastaba measures 21/90 × 11.5 meters.
+It is still to about 1.6 meters high.
 The outer walls were built of stones.
 At the east side there is a cult chapel.
 The only decorated part is a false door inscribed with the titles of Shepseskaf-ankh and showing his person standing.